 Stock compensation expense is measured at the grant date based on the fair value of the award and is recognized as an expense in the income statement over the vesting period of the award.
 The calculation of the stock compensation expense is sensitive to the fair value of the underlying ordinary shares.
-The fair value of option awards and multi-year performance based restricted share units or MRSUs at the grant date is calculated using the Black-Scholes model or other valuation models, which use a number of assumptions to determine the fair value.
-Details of the assumptions used are set out in the notes to the financial statements included in this Annual Report.
+The fair value of option awards at the grant date is calculated using the Black-Scholes model or other valuation models, which use a number of assumptions to determine the fair value.
+Details of the assumptions used are set out in the notes to the consolidated financial statements included in this Annual Report.